 - A sociology class on social justice

-The nearby Susquehanna River confluence and the abundant waterways, wetlands, forests and farmland that surround us offer a diverse and research-rich environment.
+The Susquehanna River Valley and its abundant waterways, wetlands, forests and farmland offer a diverse and research-rich environment.
+An 87-acre environmental field station and Freshwater Research Institute are also right on campus.

 We're connected to the Chesapeake Bay Foundation, the Pennsylvania Fish and Boat Commission and the Pennsylvania Department of Environmental Protection—organizations that work on environmental issues.
 These relationships result in meaningful research and internship opportunities, and jobs for our graduates.